 Professor Jonathan Brostoff, professor of allergy and environmental health, University College, London, said re-education of doctors was vital.

-The articles in which a link was demonstrated between IgG-allergy and IBS/migraine, were cause for some practitioners and scientists to assume that it should prove IgG4-hypersensitivity does not exist.
+The research demonstrating a link between IgG-allergy and IBS/migraine was cause for some practitioners and scientists to assume that it proved that IgG4-hypersensitivity does not exist.

-That these statements rather emerge from a tough competition fight than science is clear.
-There is a big price difference between the various IgG or IgG4-allergy tests.
-Publications that came out of a collaboration of OGEM Department of the St. Georges Hospital Medical School in London, the Department of Gastroenterology at St. Helier Hospital in Carshalton and the Department of General Surgery of the St. George’s Hospital in London show that there was also a link between IgG4 antibodies against certain foods and IBS as well.
+Some practitioners and scientist assumed that the research demonstrating a link between IgG-allergy and IBS/migriane proved that IgG4-hypersensitivity does not exist.
+However it is clear that such assumptions emerge more as a result of fierce competition than from scientific fact.
+There is a large price difference between the various IgG or IgG4-allergy tests.
+Publications from a collaboration between the OGEM and General Surgery Departments of St. Georges Hospital Medical School in London and the Department of Gastroenterology at St. Helier Hospital in Carshalton show there is also a link between IgG4 antibodies against certain foods and IBS.

 Zar, S. e.a.
 Food-Specific serum IgG4 and IgE titels to common food antigens in irritable bowel syndrome.
 Am.
 J. Gastroenterol.
 100(2005), 1550-1557.